 As Kingdom citizens, we can be receptive if we are truly doing our work for the Lord, not for men . . .”
 Colossians 3:23.
 Understanding for Whom we ultimately work enables us to respond in the proper spirit, which makes surviving, and even thriving, with the horrible boss possible.

-Working wholeheartedly: make your boss successful
+Adopt this attitude: to make your boss successful

-This, like the previous response, is counter-intuitive.
+Adopting this attitude helps in two ways.
+First, it forces you to deal with emotions up front that might keep you from doing your best work.
 Your natural instinct is to want to see your horrible boss fail.
 If that is your desire it will affect the way you respond to him even if you are not aware of it.
 You might respond a little slower to his emails and phone calls, or maybe push the deadlines he gives you, both of which can be subtle forms of rebellion.

 The Lord requires us to do our work “wholeheartedly,” (Col. 3:23) which means being fully engaged in our mind, will, and emotions.
 Adopting the attitude of making your boss successfully aligns all of who we are toward doing our jobs well.
+The best way to ensure you can do your job wholeheartedly is to purpose to make your boss successful.
+Don’t worry about who gets the credit.
+You are working for the Lord, and He is the one who will reward you.
+See Col. 3:23-24.

 Next up: the reward for responding successfully to the horrible boss.
 GS